Everyone loves grapes. But did you know that one of the healthiest parts of a grape, the seed is often discarded?

-Here are the top four health benefits of grape seed extract based on some of the latest published research studies that excite us the most about the potential benefits of grape seed extract:
+Here are the top 3 health benefits of grape seed extract based on some of the latest published research studies that excite us the most about the potential benefits of grape seed extract:

-- Healthy blood pressure – In a recent study published in the British Journal of Nutrition, grape seed extract (GSE) was studied for its potential as a natural ingredient to help support healthy blood pressure.
+In a recent study published in the British Journal of Nutrition, grape seed extract (GSE) was studied for its potential as a natural ingredient to help support healthy blood pressure.
 It was a randomized, double-blind, placebo-controlled, study that looked at middle-aged adults with blood pressure in the upper levels of the healthy zone.
-As a result of this study, grape seed extract was found to be a safe and effective food derived ingredient to support healthy blood pressure levels.
+As a result of this study, grape seed extract was found to be a safe and effective food-derived ingredient to support healthy blood pressure levels.

-- Cardiovascular health – A 2013 study evaluated the healthy benefits of a standardized grape seed proanthocyanidin extract in supporting healthy blood pressure levels when associated with non-drug intervention (diet and lifestyle modifications).
+A 2013 study evaluated the health benefits of a standardized grape seed proanthocyanidin extract in supporting healthy blood pressure levels when associated with non-drug intervention (diet and lifestyle modifications).
 This study evaluated a 300 mg/day dosage level of grape seed extract (the same level in Nutrient Foundation*), and used blood pressure and heart rate as the primary endpoints.
 After four months, the results suggested that that the beneficial effects of grape seed extract complement other diet and lifestyle modifications to support cardiovascular health and healthy blood pressure levels.

 - *Not all cited research studies evaluated a 300 mg/day dosage level of grape seed extract as found in Nutrient Foundation.

 - Effects of grape seed extract beverage on blood pressure and metabolic indices in individuals with pre-hypertension: a randomised, double-blinded, two-arm, parallel, placebo-controlled trial

 - Grape Seed Procyanidins in Pre- and Mild Hypertension: A Registry Study